anton-isidore/articles/articles/using-bitcoin-safe/using-bitcoin-safe.md

                                                                          -> 0.548 BTC (change)   -> ...
  ```

-This is how a peel-chain can look like and if you are able to identify what is spend and what is change
+This is how a peel-chain can look like and if you are able to identify what is the spend and what is the change
-(by amount, rounding, know merchant adddresses, ...) it is easy to identify such a chain a attribute it to
+(by amount, rounding, known merchant adddresses, ...) it is easy to identify such chain and if you expose your identity just
-the person.
+once in that spend chain, the whole chain can be attributed to you.

 ## Solution
 1. Use Lightning Network whenever possible.